 FACILITIES, PROGRAMS, AND SPECIAL EVENTS:

-Several facilities are CLOSED at this time.
-Hopkins Community Center & Terrace Room are open to the public, while the Sports & Recreation Center and Haish Gymnasium are only open for scheduled programs, as select in-person programs and events are available in Phase 4.
-Check out our Fall Program Guide to explore what programs are offered.
+Select facilities are CLOSED at this time.
+Hopkins Community Center & Terrace Room and Sports & Recreation Center are OPEN to the public, while the Haish Gymnasium are only open for scheduled programs, as select in-person programs and events are available in Phase 4.
+Check out our Winter Program Guide to explore what programs are offered.
 Visit our 'Virtual Community Center' to explore virtual program options!